GameWithPixels/PixelsUnityPlugin/README.md

 # PixelsUnityPlugin

-This is the Pixels plugin for Unity, a Unity Asset that enables communications between Pixels and a smartphone or a computer through Bluetooth Low Energy.
+This is the Pixels plugin for Unity, a Unity Asset that enables communications between Pixels dice and a smartphone or a computer using Bluetooth Low Energy.

 The following platforms are currently supported: Windows 10 version 1709 (Fall Creators Update) and above, iOS and Android.
 Mac support will be added next.